Long weekends are perfect for “stay-cays” - and with another long weekend on the horizon, we’re all for keeping it local.

 GR300 & GR Lite

-An event for nature-lovers and avid cyclists, the GR300 cycling race - set to take place on 27-29 April - has been reinvigorated over the years to ensure that it provides more fun on the trails than it does stern challenges.
+An event for nature-lovers and avid cyclists, the GR300 cycling race has been reinvigorated over the years to ensure that it provides more fun on the trails than it does stern challenges.
+The event dates for 2019 have yet to be announced.

 For a slightly easier ride, opt for the GRLite, which is about 20km shorter, cutting out the tougher climbs, ensuring you get to take in Knysna’s breathtaking sights.